htakemoto/wordpress-hosting/docs/README.md

     execute the following SQL script

     ```sql
+    -- for sample.com
     CREATE USER 'sample'@'localhost' IDENTIFIED BY 'changeme';
     GRANT ALL ON sample.* TO 'sample'@'localhost' WITH GRANT OPTION;
+    -- for demo.com
+    CREATE USER 'demo'@'localhost' IDENTIFIED BY 'changeme';
+    GRANT ALL ON demo.* TO 'demo'@'localhost' WITH GRANT OPTION;
     FLUSH PRIVILEGES;
     ```